fasterit/findcontact/README.md

 ## Usage

-`findcontact` takes an arbitrary number of arguments which all all regexes.
+`findcontact` takes an arbitrary number of arguments which are all regexes.
 All of the arguments to give must match to have a vcard shown.
 All matches are case-insensitive.

 Thus you can easily iterate: